alexellis/registry-creds/README.md

 Backlog (done):
 - [x] Create secrets in each namespace at start-up
+- [x] Use a "seed" secret via an object reference
 - [x] Watch new namespaces and create new secrets
 - [x] Update the ImagePullSecret list for the default ServiceAccount in each namespace